takhyun12/IBM-Full-Stack-Cloud-Developer/README.md

 #### Status: ~ing

 This repository is created to keep track of [IBM Full Stack Cloud Developer](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer) provided by Coursera.
-This program is developed by IBM and designed to teach how to program in `Virtual private cloud` environment.
+This educational program is developed by IBM and designed to teach how to program in `Virtual private cloud` environment.

 This Professional Certificate will equip you with all the key skills and technical know-how to kickstart your career as a Full-Stack Cloud Native Application Developer.
 Guided by experts at IBM, you will learn to build your own cloud-based applications and practice working with the technologies behind them.